Policy

 Assessment

-Our practice framework helps us make sense of and organise our practice so it is framed in te Tiriti o Waitangi (the Treaty of Waitangi), and draws from te ao Māori principles of oranga, within the context of our role in statutory child protection and youth justice in Aotearoa New Zealand.
+Our practice is framed in te Tiriti o Waitangi (the Treaty of Waitangi), based on a mana-enhancing paradigm for practice and draws from te ao Māori principles of oranga within the context of our role in statutory child protection and youth justice in Aotearoa New Zealand.
+Our practice framework helps us make sense of and organise our practice.

 Ngākau whakairo

-How will I ensure the right of whānau or family to lead decision-making as we work together to develop a shared understanding?
+How will I ensure the right of whānau or family to participate in informed whānau decision-making as we work together to develop a shared understanding of the harm impacting oranga?

 Ngākau whakairo practice framework domain